A lighter, cleaner version of classic apple crisp made with crispy brown rice cereal. Gluten-free.

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is healthy small bite dessert creations.
-Be sure to click the Recipe Redux link at the bottom of this page to see all the posts for this month’s challenge.
+This month’s theme is healthy sheet pan meals.
+Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge

-I received free samples of the Breton Artisanal Sweet Potato and Ancient Grains Crackers mentioned in this post.
-By posting this recipe I am entering a recipe contest sponsored by Breton Crackers and am eligible to win prizes associated with the contest.
+I received free samples of SPLENDA® Naturals Sugar & Stevia Blend mentioned in this post.
+By posting this recipe I am entering a recipe contest sponsored by SPLENDA® Sweeteners and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge.
+This month’s theme is “Rise and Shine with a Savory Breakfast”.
+Be sure to click the Recipe Redux link at the bottom of this page to see all the posts for this month’s challenge.

 Breakfast Shepherd’s Pie is the ultimate recipe remix!
 This is what you get when you take a traditional, some might even say old-fashioned recipe, and switch up the ingredients while leaving its single, defining characteristic – a mashed potato topping – in place.
 This unique pie will have you doing a double-take at the breakfast table and may even prompt you to start thinking differently about your first meal of the day! (more…)